 - Do not give in to the pressure of readers.
 Don't get discouraged by the negative comments, but pay attention to constructive criticism.
 Your readers might give you good ideas for improving the story, but always remember that you are the author.

 - Your story should make sense.
-Yes, you can write whatever you want - however, it's usually a good idea to think of a nice plot, not to have any perfect characters just taking revenge on everyone during whole fic.
+Yes, you can write whatever you want - however, it's usually a good idea to think of a nice plot, not to have any perfect characters just taking revenge on everyone during the whole fic.
 That being said, a well-written crackfic can be quite fun!

 - Finally, the specifics of fanfiction aside, it's really like writing any other kind of story.
-You still need to have some writing skills (and there are tons of information online how to improve them).
-Fanfiction is actually a good way to start writing, and should be much easier than creating an original work from scratch, because you already have characters and world created for you.
+You still need to have some writing skills (and there are tons of information online on how to improve them).
+Fanfiction is actually a good way to start writing and should be much easier than creating an original work from scratch, because you already have characters and world created for you.
 All you have to do is play around with them.